Engagement Maximization: Introduction

 Our main result is the characterization of an optimal strategy for the principal.
-First, we completely characterize the optimal ``overall'' information structure (i.e. the signal-state joint distribution that is unconditional on time).
-It is characterized by the solution to an augmented static rational inattention (RI) problem: the information structure maximizes a linear combination of the instrumental value of information and the measure of information with endogenous weights.
+First, we completely characterize the optimal ``overall'' information structure (i.e. the signal-state joint distribution that describes the beliefs the agent will hold when choosing to stop).
+It is characterized by the solution to an augmented static rational inattention (RI) problem: the information structure maximizes a linear combination of the instrumental value, the engagement measure, and the informativeness measure of information with endogenous weights.
 Second, we identify one optimal sequential information structure for the principal: the principal sends a ``dilution'' of the overall information structure (a compound Poisson process such that a signal arrives at a Poisson rate and upon arrival, the signal is distributed according to the overall information structure).